openebs/openebs/contribute/design/1.x/cstor_cr_schema/apis.md

 Above schema has following advantages over the older one :
 - Capacity parsing and comparison is easy.
 - More details about the state of a pool.

+### CR Migration from v1alpha1 to v1

+- CRD will ensure that `v1alpha1` as well as `v1` is served but `v1` is the only storage version.

+- A conversion webhook server will be deployed to support back and forth conversion of resources for the served version i.e. `v1alpha1` and `v1`.